Popular Canadian pop singer. The most famous Canadian singers and singers

 Michael J Fox

-Eternal teenager Marty McFly from the fantastic trilogy "Back to the Future", actor Michael J. Fox was born in Edmonton, Alberta, and received his education in Vancouver, where his family moved.
+Eternal teenager Marty McFly from the science fiction trilogy "Back to the Future", actor Michael J. Fox was born in Edmonton, Alberta, and received his education in Vancouver, where his family moved.
 At the age of 18, the guy shocked his parents with the news of moving to Los Angeles.
 At first, his career did not work out - Michael, with his small stature, had to play teenagers.
-Everything changed with the release of the series "Family Ties", after which the actor woke up famous.
+Everything changed with the release of the series “Family Ties”, after which the actor woke up famous.
 And after the film "Back to the Future" he became a world famous star.

 Pamela Anderson